 There’s nothing like a cup of hot cocoa on a cold, snowy day (maybe even with a hot chocolate bomb), but I’m telling you now, American hot chocolate has nothing on the Italian style!
-Essentially, it’s chocolate milk that has been heated (that we are used to), but this taste is so much creamier and THICK.
+Essentially, it’s chocolate milk that has been heated (that we are used to), but the taste is so much creamier and THICK.
 Normally I would say you could swap the milk for another variety, but definitely use whole milk for this drink so you get the same texture.
 For those wondering if there is a boozy version, check out the dirty snowman instead.
+Or if you want something a little lighter, mix up a batch of homemade hot cocoa mix.

 Why You’ll Love This Homemade Hot Chocolate Recipe